Please review submission guidelines for the CDEM/CORD Special Issue in Educational Research and Practice here.

 - Conflicts of interest (outside jobs, consultations, stocks, research support, financial interests, honoraria, speaker fees, military support, etc.)

 - Address and complete contact information for corresponding author

-- Authors with respective titles (MD, PhD, MS, etc), institutions, and departments (12 author limit).
+- Authors with respective titles (MD, PhD, MS, etc), institutions, and departments, city, state, and contact emails (12 author limit).

 - Which meeting (if any) where the research was presented.